duvalld/python-lead-management/README.md

 Dependecies
 Tabulate: The script uses the tabulate library to display data in a table format.
-Run this code: pip intall tabulate
+Run this code: pip install tabulate

 File Structure
 - lms.json: This JSON file serves as the data storage for lead information.
 It is initially loaded and updated as new leads are added.